nicolaei/master/docs/thesis/source/02_existing_research.md

 impact and the network-wide impact.

 The client-side issues with active scans are quite apparent.
-In :cite:`ActiveScanPermformance`, they set up a client to run an active scan every minute.
+In [@ActiveScanPermformance], they set up a client to run an active scan every minute.
 While running these active scans they were continuously pinging another host over the WLAN to measure the impact these active scans have on the latency.
 The result was that every minute, when the active scans where